Words of Wisdom

 Cold and flu symptom relief comes in many forms.
 Because they are both viral infections, antibiotics are not necessary or included in cold and flu remedies.
 Over-the-counter medications that are proven to treat cold and flu symptoms include:

 • Decongestants: Used to treat nasal congestion, decongestants shrink inflamed blood vessels in the nasal passage.
-Typical ingredients include pseudoephedrine and phenylephrine.
+Typical ingredients include pseudoephedrine.

 • Acetaminophen: Found in many cold and flu medications, acetaminophen treats pain and is a great fever remedy.